rondlite/reaction-docs/website/versioned_docs/version-v1.1.0/taxes-packages-avalara.md

 ## First Step: Acquire account information from Avalara

-In order to enable the Avalara service in Reaction you must have an API login key, username and password.
+In order to enable the Avalara service in Demand you must have an API login key, username and password.
 You can get more information and sign up for an account [here](http://developer.avalara.com/)

 ## Second Step: Configuation